 Smoked Brats are the perfect addition to your next cookout menu!
 An easy smoked brat recipe that is juicy and delicious!
+Serve with homemade sauerkraut, some smoked potatoes and some smoked baked beans!

 Easy Smoked Brats Recipe